angular-fullstack/generator-angular-fullstack/readme.md

 Changes the rendering engine from EJS to Jade, and generates your views as jade files instead of HTML.

+Assets that will be minified or compressed such as scripts, styles, and images, must still use normal html tags so they can be picked up by grunt-usemin and compressed for production builds.

 ### CoffeeScript
 For generators that output scripts, the `--coffee` option will output CoffeeScript instead of JavaScript.